MindscapeHQ/raygun4flutter/README.md

 Call `Raygun.sendCustom(className, reason, tags, customData, stackTrace)` to send custom errors to Raygun with your own customised `className` and `reason`.
 As with `.sendException()`, `tags`, `customData` and `stackTrace` are optional.

+You can also provide an optional `innerError` `Exception` object that will be attached to the error report.

 For example:

 ```dart